 *If you have engaged in inclusion support in the past, you might remember meeting an inclusion support worker or Inclusion Support Facilitator under the Inclusion and Professional Support Program (IPSP).
 Inclusion support consultants under the ISP are called Inclusion Professionals (IPs).

 What is an Inclusion Professional?

-An Inclusion Professional is an experienced early or middle childhood professional who supports services and educators to embed inclusive practice, and overcome barriers to inclusion.
-Learn more about inclusion.
+An Inclusion Professional is an experienced early or middle childhood consultant who supports services and educators to embed inclusive practice and overcome barriers to inclusion.

 How can my local Inclusion Professional support me?

 - Help developing a Strategic Inclusion Plan (SIP), so your service can access inclusion support

 - Program support and practical strategies

 - Access to specialist equipment and funding for children with additional needs